jjranalli/nightwind/README.md

 }
 ```

-### Transition duration
+### Transitions

 Nightwind by default applies a '300ms' transition to all color classes.
-You can customize this value in your tailwind.config.js file.
+You can customize this value in your tailwind.config.js file, through the **transitionDuration** property.

 ```js
 // tailwind.config.js